cpury/cpury.github.io/_posts/2018-08-17-learning_where_you_are_looking.md

 });
 {% endhighlight %}

 ## Time to predict!

-We want to mark the location we think the user is looking at with a green sphere:
+Now that we can collect a dataset and have a model set up, we have to start **predicting where the user is looking**.
+Let's display this with a **green sphere** that moves over the screen.

+First, let's add the sphere by itself:

 {% highlight html %}
 <div id="target"></div>